metricly/metricly-docs/content/integrations/AWS-Integration/AWS-CloudFormation-Installation.md

 7. Select **Create Stack**.
 This process may take a few minutes.
 Wait for the stack to say **CREATE_COMPLETE** before proceeding to the next section.

 ## 2. Add RoleARN to the New AWS Integration
 1. Select the stack you have created.
-It will start with `Metricly-Read-Only-Role-`.
+It will start with `CloudWisdom`.
 2. Navigate to the **Outputs** tab.
 3. Copy the **Role ARN Value**.
 ![role-arn-value](/images/onboarding-wizard/role-arn-value.png)